AmshikaH/carbon-securevault-azure/README.md

 Example:

-- Configuring it as a property in the configuration file (see [Step 2: Enabling Carbon Secure Vault](#step-2-enabling-carbon-secure-vault)):
+- Configuring option 1 as a property in the configuration file (see [Step 2: Enabling Carbon Secure Vault](#step-2-enabling-carbon-secure-vault)):

    ```
    secretRepositories.vault.properties.credential=env